smart-data-lake/smart-data-lake/docs/getting-started/part-2/historical-data.md

 Now start the action `historize-airports` (and only historize-airports) again to do an "initial load".
 Remember how you do that?
 That's right, you can define a single action with `--feed-sel ids:historize-airports`.
-Afterwards, start actions `download-airports` and `historize-airports` by using the parameter `--feed-sel 'ids:(download|historize)-airports'` to download fresh data and build up the airport history.
+Afterward, start actions `download-airports` and `historize-airports` by using the parameter `--feed-sel 'ids:(download|historize)-airports'` to download fresh data and build up the airport history.

 Uff, getting error `AnalysisException: [UNSUPPORTED_OVERWRITE.TABLE] Can't overwrite the target that is also being read from`.
-Recent versions of Delta Lake dont like if we overwrite a table "also being read from".
+Recent versions of Delta Lake don't like if we overwrite a table "also being read from".
 Unfortunately this is what HistoryAction does.
 It reads the historical data from the table, and adds new records for data changed in the current snapshot.
-By default this happens by overwriting the whole table.
+By default, this happens by overwriting the whole table.
 This is not optimal from a performance point of view, but there was no other way to change data with Hive tables.
 As Delta Lake supports merge statement, we can add `mergeModeEnable = true` to our HistorizeAction configuration as follows:
 ```
   historize-airports {